How do I clean my stove?

 The regulator on my propane gas grill is occasionally humming.
 What could cause this?

-Most propane grill regulators use a rubber diaphragm to control the amount of fuel allowed to the control valves.
+Most propane regulators use a rubber diaphragm to control the amount of fuel allowed to the control valves.
 If the propane tank has been overfilled, or it is a hot day outside, it is possible for this rubber diaphragm to vibrate.
 As it vibrates, it creates a humming noise.
 This noise, although annoying, is perfectly safe, and will go away in time.

 Which are better, cast iron or porcelain-enamel cooking grates?